Low Carb can help women when nothing else seems to...

 The premenopausal and menopausal periods lead the way to many changes in a woman's life.
 Weight maintenance is often an issue, even when it never was before, abdominal fat starts to increase, as well as the risk for diabetes and heart disease to about the same level as our male counterparts.
 And then there's Osteoporosis.
 A Low Carb Diet and IF can help.
 This way of eating will address all of these issues as well as help with energy levels and malnutrition associated with increasing age.
 Important to note is that recent studies have shown that saturated fat is actually beneficial to older women and is associated with decreased morbidity and mortality.

-Check out my Blog for many videos, interviews, podcasts and posts on PCOS, Fertility and Women's Health.
+Check out my In the Media page for all my videos, interviews, podcasts and posts on PCOS, Reproductive and Metabolic Health.

 Dr. Michael D. Fox, MD

 Watch Dr. Michael D. Fox, a fertility specialist, talk about how his practice has helped thousands of patients over the past 10 years with PCOS, Infertility, and Pregnancy-related complications using LCHF.

 Dr. Jason Fung and Nadia Pateguana, ND talk about PCOS at Low Carb Denver 2019 and its relationship to Insulin resistance, symptoms and lifestyle treatment.